piyushkumar24/OOPsNotes-Cpp/Chapter 8: Polymorphism/README.md

 - What is function overloading?
 - How is operator overloading used in C++?
 - What is function overriding, and how is it implemented?
-- Why is inheritance required for method overriding?
+- What are virtual functions and why are they important?
+- Why must destructors be virtual in polymorphic classes?
-- Can you override constructors in C++?
-Why or why not?
+- Can constructors be overridden in C++?

 ---

 ## 🚫 Common Mistakes or Misunderstandings

 - ❌ Confusing **overloading** with **overriding**.
-- ❌ Forgetting to use the `virtual` keyword for run-time polymorphism.
+- ❌ Forgetting to use the `virtual` keyword for runtime polymorphism.
-- ❌ Believing return type alone can distinguish overloaded functions (it can't).
+- ❌ Believing return type alone distinguishes overloaded functions (it can’t).
-- ❌ Thinking operator overloading changes operator precedence (it doesn’t).
+- ❌ Expecting base class pointer to call child method without `virtual`.
-- ❌ Not initializing data members properly in overloaded constructors.
+- ❌ Not declaring destructors as `virtual` in base class when needed.

 ---

 ## 🧰 Tooling & IDE Integration

 - **Visual Studio / CLion / Code::Blocks**
-  - IntelliSense / Auto-completion helps detect overloads and overrides.
-  - Refactoring tools show function overloads and inherited methods.
-  - Run-time debuggers can step into overridden functions.
+  - IntelliSense highlights overridden functions.
-  - Shows virtual function hierarchies and highlights overridden methods.
+  - Shows virtual function hierarchies.
+  - Auto-completion assists with overloads.
+  - Debugger allows stepping into virtual function calls.
+  - Refactoring tools help rename across overloads.

 ---

 ## 🎓 Advanced Notes / Behind the Scenes

 - C++ uses **VTables (Virtual Tables)** to implement **runtime polymorphism**.
+- A **vtable pointer (vptr)** is placed in polymorphic objects by the compiler.
-- **Name mangling** is used by the compiler to distinguish overloaded functions.
+- **Name mangling** distinguishes overloaded functions internally.
-- Function overloading doesn’t support **default arguments** if ambiguity arises.
+- Function overloading doesn’t support default arguments that introduce ambiguity.
-- Operator overloading uses the `operator` keyword and can be user-defined.
-- Constructors cannot be overridden because they are not inherited.
+- **Constructors cannot be overridden**—they are not inherited.
+- You can mark virtual functions as `final` to prevent further overriding.

 ---